Product documentation

 Event store

-The [event store] is the immutable record layer:
+The [event store] is the append-only record layer:

 - Records every execution with actor identity